prebid/prebid.github.io/dev-docs/bidders/consumable-server.md

 * If you want to call Consumable from a web environment, you can use Prebid.js to call Prebid Server, and then Prebid Server uses our server-side adapter to call Consumable.
 This reduces workload on the browser.
 For set up instructions, see [Call Consumable from a web browser](#call-consumable-from-a-web-browser) section on this page.
 * In mobile apps, you can use the Prebid Mobile SDK to call Prebid Server and then Prebid Server uses our server-side adapter to call Consumable.
 For set up instructions, see [Call Consumable from Prebid Mobile SDK](#call-consumable-from-prebid-mobile-sdk) section on this page.
 * In CTV apps and other long-form video environments, you (or the SSAI vendor) can make a call to Prebid Server using OpenRTB, and then Prebid Server uses our server-side adapter to call Consumable.
 For set up instructions, see [Call Consumable from CTV/long-form video environment](#call-consumable-from-ctvlong-form-video-environment) section on this page.
-* In any other server-to-server OpenRTB environment, you can send OpenRTB bid requests to the Prebid Server host of your choice.
-For set up instructions, see [Call Consumable from any other server-to-server OpenRTB environment](#call-consumable-from-ortb) section on this page.

 <a id="supported-media-types"></a>